neherlab/pangraph/docs/src/tutorials/tutorial_2.md

 { "name": "NZ_CP019944", "number": 1, "strand": true }
 ```
 - a `name`, indicating on which of the input sequences the node is found.
-- a `number`, indicating whether this is the first, second, third... occurrence of a given block sequence.
+- a `number`, indicating whether this is the first, second, third... occurrence of the block on a given input sequence.
 This is important to distinguish different nodes of a duplicated blocks, when they occurr in the same input sequence.
 - a `strand` boolean value, indicating wheter the node is found on the forward (`true`) or reverse (`false`) strand.

 The "node-id" is used for example in the `position` field of a block.
 This field contains information on the location of nodes on the input sequences.
 It consists of a list of pairs.
 The first entry of the pair is the node-id, indicating of which occurrence of the block the position refers to.
 The second entry is a pair of numbers indicating the position of the beginning and end of the node on the input sequence.

 In the example above, the first entry of `positions` indicates that block `"TMEPNAOFAP"` is found on the forward strand of the chromosome labeled `NZ_CP019944`, in positions `356656` to `359732`.
 Positions are always in 1-based numbering and based on the forward strand (with beginning < end).
 The only exception is when a block wraps around the end of a circular sequence.
 In this case the node start position (close to the end of the genome) is higher than the node end position (close to the beginning of the genome).

 The fields `gaps`, `mutate`, `insert` and `delete` contain information to reconstruct the block alignment.
-They were left out from the above example for simplicity, and are discussed in the next subsection.
+They were left out from this example for simplicity, and are discussed in the next subsection.

 ## How alignments are encoded